m0nologuer/Asteroid-Unity/SceneGuide.md

 - color randomizer: if enabled, the objects in that list will be spawned with a new color every time
 - texture randomier: if enabled, the objects in that list will have noise randomly added to their texture
 - spawn randomizer: if enabled, the objects in that list will be spawned at random positions

+An overview of the variables used in these randomizers.

 - random_color_brightness: the brightness of the random colors, ranging from 0 (black) to 1 (e.g. bright red)